Assembly of the Republic (Northern Cyprus): Location

+In 2025 National Assembly of Northern Cyprus relocated from Osmanpaşa Caddesi, North Nicosia to a newly designated administrative Complex.
+The move aimed to modernize parliamentary facilities in TRNC.

 Council of Europe assembly representation

 In 2004, the Turkish Cypriot community was awarded "observer status" in the Parliamentary Assembly of the Council of Europe (PACE).
 Since then, the two Turkish Cypriot representatives to PACE are elected by the Assembly of Northern Cyprus.